Elletra/Support_AnimatedTextures/README.md

 # Animated Textures #

-This mod adds support for animated textures.
+This add-on adds support for animated textures.

 ## Using `Support_AnimatedTextures` ##